wlsc/docker-kafka/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka (with a Zookeeper) in Docker environment.
-Image is based on the latest OpenJDK 8.
+Image is based on the latest stable Eclipse Temurin (OpenJDK image was deprecated by RedHat).

 Why?
 ---